 I get the following breakdown of what the record will add to my Katie Anthony:

 As I scroll down, I can see Katie, her husband Monroe, and her son Ralph – all familiar names.
+Not only that but the birth and death dates for Ralph match exactly.
 I know I've got the right death certificate, so I click the checkbox next to Monroe's name to add him and to get a closer look at his information.

-In this case, everything exactly matches, so I don't change anything.
+In my particular case, everything exactly matches, so I don't change anything.
 I scroll down and click checkboxes to activate the son – always make sure to activate the boxes and check information for on everyone in the record.
 They all need to be added to the family!

 Once I get through everybody, I reach the bottom of the screen and click 'SAVE TO YOUR TREE'.